AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference/index.md

 If you [run this code](http://cpp.sh/), you'll see that the same exact memory address is logged twice.

-It's here that some people stop listening and claim that JavaScript *does* have true references, using objects to try to prove their point:
+It's here that some developers claim that JavaScript *does* have true references, using objects to prove their point:

 ```javascript
 let me = { name: 'Aleksandr' };